-[Note: The following abridged explanations are from the writings of Tantra Siddha Maha Yogi Shastrishree Dr.Rupnathji (The founder of The Siddha Yogi Shastrishree Dr.Rupnathji).
+[Note: The following abridged explanations are from the writings of Tantra Siddha Maha Yogi Shastrishree Dr.Rupnathji (The founder of The Siddha Yoga).
+The translation is by Tantra Siddha Maha Yogi Shastrishree Dr.Rupnathji].

 The first feeding of cereal to the child.